 When I decided to write this series, I gave some thought to just how much time I wanted to spend writing about poetry forms.
 Forms are an interesting exercise for poets.
 Forms such as sonnet, villanelle, sestina, and ghazal are challenging and can really help beginning poets develop skills such as learning to work with meter, rhythm, rhyme, and word choice.
 The downside is that forms rarely produce great poems, and the more constraints a form puts onto the poet, the less the poet gets to focus on themes and ideas and the more they have to focus on following rules.

-I think there is a lot of benefit to be had from learning to work within forms, but I think that they can frustrate people needlessly.
-Also, if the market for poetry as a whole is tiny, than the market for poetry in forms is microscopic.
+I think there are a lot of benefits to be had from learning to work within forms, but I think that they can frustrate people needlessly.
+Also, if the market for poetry as a whole is tiny then the market for poetry in forms is microscopic.
 There just aren’t very many people who are interested in reading them.

 The List Poem

 That said, here is a form for you to try.
 It is actually a relatively easy and fun form that starts us down the path of thinking about the use of the line in poetry.
 A list poem is exactly what it sounds like.
 It is a poem that takes the form of a list.
 Every line of the poem (or alternately every stanza) should be a different item on the list.
 The poem can be about anything that can be listed.
 Here, in unpoetic form, is a list of lists:

 A list of reasons you hate mornings

 A list of foods you love or hate

 A list of everyone who has ever made you angry

 A list of goals